neondatabase/website/content/docs/introduction/monitoring-page.md

 enableTableOfContents: true
 ---

-The **Monitoring** dashboard page in the Neon console provides several graphs for monitoring system and database metrics.
+The **Monitoring** dashboard in the Neon console provides several graphs for monitoring system and database metrics.
 You can access the **Monitoring** dashboard from the sidebar in the Neon Console.
 Observable metrics include:

 - [RAM](#ram)
 - [CPU](#cpu)